ydamni/cloud-is-free/projects/project-2/part-4/README.md

 Here, AWS provides its own SDK for python3 named boto3.
 More details on this link: https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html

-In order to interact with AWS services, you must first import the boto3 libraries inside your code:
+In order to interact with AWS services, you must first import the boto3 library inside your code:

 ``` py
 import boto3